shashankshah19/TestGIT/Readme.md

-Hi this is Shashank, I'm a Automation Qa & Project Manager..!!!
+Hi this is Shashank, I'm an Automation QA & Project Manager..!!!

 ISTQB certified